Book cover

 Audience

-This book is intended for undergraduate students.
-It was created for use in curricula with a single 60-hour software engineering course.
-However, in conjunction with other books, it can be used in programs with two or more classes in the field.
+This book is intended for undergraduate students and was designed for curricula with a single 60-hour software engineering course.
+However, in conjunction with other books, it can be used in programs with two or more courses in the field.

-It can also be used in technical and technological degree programs.
-Indeed, we tried to use clear language, close to colloquial speech, to reduce the barriers to the book’s adoption.
-Finally, we also wrote the book with industry professionals in mind, especially those who are seeking to improve their knowledge of modern software engineering topics.
+It is also suitable for technical and technological degree programs.
+We have deliberately employed clear, accessible language to facilitate comprehension and widespread adoption.
+We also wrote the book with industry professionals in mind, especially those looking to improve their knowledge of modern software engineering topics.

 Prerequisites

-Readers should have knowledge of basic programming concepts, algorithms, and data structures.
-Additionally, we highly recommend knowledge of object-oriented concepts.
-Assuming a 4-year undergraduate degree, the book is best suited for students in the latter half of their studies.
+Readers are expected to have knowledge of basic programming concepts, algorithms, and data structures.
+Knowledge of object-oriented programming concepts is also recommended.
+Assuming a four-year undergraduate degree, the book is best suited for students in the latter half of their studies.

 Marco Tulio Valente